-At The Foot Clinic we have a particular interest and expertise, in looking at the bio-mechanics, or the “bigger picture”.
+At The Foot Clinic we have a particular interest and expertise, in looking at the biomechanics, or the "bigger picture".
 How our hips, knees, legs, ankles and various structures of the foot work together when we move.
 This helps us build you a better body, from the feet up.
-Although we are experts in treating any superficial skin and nail problems you may have, we will also look at those bio-mechanics.
+Even when treating any superficial skin and nail problems you may have, your biomechanics have an important role in why those problems are occurring.

 Having posture weakness can impact the overall function of your body.
 Correcting your posture starts with correcting your feet.